These lemon poppy seed scones drizzled with light lemon glaze are refreshing yet so satisfying in citrus season.

 It is a lemon season.
 Let’s make the best out of it and make these deliciously soft, flaky, buttery lemon poppy seed scones.
 Drizzled with light lemon glaze on top of the scone.
 Perfect for breakfast or afternoon coffee time snack.

 And why?
 It’s all about adds’on; in England, Scotland or Ireland, they add the butter on the biscuit (scone) when they eat it.
-Same with sugar, their recipe doesn’t call for much of a sugar and guess why?
+Same with sugar, their recipe doesn’t call for much of a sugar, and guess why?
 Because they will top it with jam.

-How do we make scones in North America?
+How are scones made in North America?

 And what about adds-in ?
 Here in North America, we add in anything from dry fruit, fresh fruit to chocolate chips or nuts.
 British scones would very rarely have any of these add-ins; in the exception to raisins or currants.
 But most of the time, they are just simply plain.

-What flavours can we add to scones
+Variations & flavours to add to lemon scones

 How to make lemon poppy seed scones

-I have tasted for the first time scones on on of the Christmas potluck party during the time, I was taking French courses.
+I have tasted for the first time scones on of the Christmas potluck party during the time, I was taking French courses.
 And this lady from the other class (I can’t remember her name) has made orange scones and these were taken out of the oven right before the party, so the smell and the texture was incredible.
-Plus the glaze made out of fresh zest and orange juice were unbeatable.
+Plus, the glaze made out of fresh zest and orange juice were unbeatable.

 I will never forget, how amazing these scones were.
 Unfortunately, she never came back to the course after Christmas, so I never had a chance to ask her for the recipe.
 But for many years, I have been trying several recipes and adjusted few things (added more and more butter) and finally one day I nailed it.

-Scones dough is very similar to a cookies dough, there is no additional time for raising, you make the dough and you bake it.
+Scones dough is very similar to a cookies’ dough, there is no additional time for raising, you make the dough and you bake it.
 This is why it’s fairly quickly made.
 So if you are thinking of scones for brunch, you have plenty of time to prepare it in the morning.

 First we have to mix together dry ingredients, flour, sugar, poppy seeds, baking powder and salt in a large bowl.
 Add cold grated butter (*check for tips below) in the bowl and combine it with flour mixture, you can use pastry blender or use simply your hands, mix until it’s crumbly.
 Add lemon zest and lemon juice.

 In a small bowl, whisk the cream, egg, and vanilla together.
 Add it over the flour mixture and then toss the mixture together with a rubber spatula until everything is moistened.
-I use always my hands to combine the mixture, I find that it’s working best for me.
+I always use my hands to combine the mixture, I find that it’s working best for me.
 Turn your dough out onto a lightly floured surface.
 Use more flour, if dough is too wet.
-Roll the the dough into a square and then cut out, with cookie cutter, equal sized circles and place onto the prepared baking sheet.
+Roll the dough into a square and then cut out, with a cookie cutter, equal sized circles and place onto the prepared baking sheet.

-Bake the Lemon Scones in preheated oven, until they have turned lightly brown, about 20 – 25 minutes.
+Bake the Lemon Scones in a preheated oven, until they have turned lightly brown, about 20 – 25 minutes.

 Lemon glaze for scones